caraya/personal-blog/content/blog/remote-debugging-on-mobile.md

 1. Connect your device to your computer via USB
 2. Unlock the device
 3. In Safari, go to the `Develop` menu.
 You should see the device name listed

-    - If the device is locked you will see a grayed-out `Unlock Device with Passcode` message
+   * If the device is locked you will see a grayed-out `Unlock Device with Passcode` message
 4. On your mobile device navigate to your app

-    - Once the device is unlocked you should see the app and the associated service worker if one is running for the site/app
+   * Once the device is unlocked you should see the app and the associate
+   * worker if one is running for the site/app
 5. Click on the site name.
 That will open the developer tools on your desktop browser

-    - You can use the elements panel to inspect and interact with the page
+   * You can use the elements panel to inspect and interact with the page
-    - You can use the console to modify the content of the page
+   * You can use the console to modify the content of the page

 ## Safari on macOS with Chrome